hashicorp/packer/website/source/docs/builders/qemu.html.markdown

   to the VNC port on the guest machine.
 Because Packer often runs in parallel, Packer will choose a randomly available port in this range to use as the host port.

-* `disk_image` (boolean) - Packer defaults to building from an ISO file, this parameter controls whether the ISO URL supplied is actually a bootable QEMU image.
-When this value is set to true, the machine will clone the source, resize it according to `disk_size` and boot the image.

 ## Boot Command